-- Then lean over so that your boobs are dangling at 90 degrees.
-Measure around the nipples without squishing them.
+Then lean over so that your boobs are dangling at 90 degrees.
+Measure around the fullest part again.
 This is your leaning measurement.

 This will get your a STARTING SIZE.
 You might need to try lots of different bra styles and sizes to get the perfect fit – which we can help you with.

 Do ask in Boob Or Bust if you have any questions.

 Ideally, it’s worth doing both to get the best idea what your bra size is.

 Alternatively, Bravissimo or an Independent lingerie specialist are your best bet for a good fit!